Origin and History

 From 1710 and 1715, the Cherokee and their Chickasaw and British allies fought against the Shawnee and French, forcing the former to move northwards.
 In 1712 and 1713, the Cherokee, Yamassee, Catawba also fought the Tuscarora, who would later join the Iroquois Confederacy.
 In 1715, with the Chickasaw, the Cherokee drove the Shawnee out of the Cumberland valley.

 In 1721, 37 Cherokee travelled to Charlestown to settle a fixed boundary between them and the British.
 The Cherokee ceded some lands to the British in South Carolina.
 The Cherokee also agreed to select one man to represent them.

 By 1735, the Cherokee had some 64 towns and villages, and 6,000 warriors.

-In 1738 and 1739, smallpox epidemics broke out among the Cherokee., killing half their population.
+In 1738 and 1739, smallpox epidemics broke out among the Cherokee, killing over half of their population.

-In 1741, Amo-sgasite (Dreadful Water) tried to succeed his father Moytoy as “Emperor” but the Cherokee elected Conocotocko (Old Hop) as their leader.
+In 1741, Amo-sgasite (Dreadful Water) tried to succeed his father Moytoy as “Emperor” but the Cherokee elected Conocotocko (Old Hop) as their trade representative.

 In 1745, the Cherokee and Chickasaw drove the Shawnee north across the Ohio River.